ExpHP/ExpHP.github.io/_posts/2018-09-30-lockout-part-3.md

 ### Our constitution

-These are the extremely high-level rules that decide what form the rest of the rules are allowed to take; the basic set of concepts that our borrow checker relies on.
+These are the extremely high-level rules that decide what form the rest of the rules are allowed to take.
 They decide what kind of data we're allowed to care about (values? types?), and what kind of reasoning we're allowed to perform.

 **These are the rules that we're really interested in exploring!**  Each new concept or mode of analysis we add may enable us to borrow check a greater subset of Rust.
 As will eventually be shown, embedding information into types solves a great deal of problems, but it is fascinating to discover the boundaries of what can be solved without it!